cabforum/servercert/docs/BR.md

 CAs MUST NOT include additional key usage purposes unless the CA is aware of a reason for including the key usage purpose in the Certificate.

+Each included Extended Key Usage key usage purpose:

+  1. MUST apply in the context of the public Internet (e.g. MUST NOT be for a service that is only valid in a privately managed network), unless:
+    a. the key usage purpose falls within an OID arc for which the Applicant demonstrates ownership; or,
+    b. the Applicant can otherwise demonstrate the right to assert the key usage purpose in a public context.
+  2. MUST NOT include semantics that will mislead the Relying Party about the certificate information verified by the CA, such as including a key usage purpose asserting storage on a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance.
+  3. MUST NOT be included unless the Certificate conforms to the relevant specification defining the key usage purpose.

+CAs MUST NOT include additional key usage purposes unless the CA is aware of a reason for including the key usage purpose in the Certificate.

 #### 7.1.2.3 Technically Constrained Non-TLS Subordinate CA Certificate Profile

 This Certificate Profile MAY be used when issuing a CA Certificate that will be considered Technically Constrained, and which will not be used to issue TLS certificates directly or transitively.